uberhacker/fn-utilities/README.md

 # fn-utilities
 "F-n" or "f end" amazing utilities

+dprf - Resets the Drupal login password of the user specified.
+       If no user is provided, the default is the name of uid 1.

-gitf - This script will search git logs for authors or commit message strings
+gitf - Search git logs for authors or commit message strings.

-vif - This script will locate any Drupal function or class method and
+vif - Locate any Drupal function or class method and edit the
-      edit the file at the start line containing that function or method.
+      file at the start line containing that function or method.
       It will locate core as well as contrib or even custom module functions and methods.